Bias-Variance Games: Introduction

-One useful way of analyzing algorithms is by examining the different sources of error they incur via a bias-variance decomposition: splitting the error into bias and variance.
-In practice, there are various ways of controlling the bias and variance of an algorithm: more complex algorithms, such as deeper decision trees or regressions with more polynomial terms, have lower bias but higher variance; regularization is often used to decrease variance at the expense of higher bias; and increasing the amount of training data decreases variance.
+One useful way of analyzing algorithms' predictive ability is by examining the different sources of error they incur.
+There are two general types of errors: a lack of accuracy---called bias---in which the predictions are not, on average, equal to the true value; and a lack of precision---called variance---in which the predictions are not clustered tightly around their average.
+The total error of an algorithm can be decomposed into these two kinds of error.

-Accurate algorithms minimize the sum\footnote{The total error is the sum of these terms if the measure of accuracy is squared-loss, and otherwise it may be some other combination of them.} of these terms---decreasing one term, holding others fixed, is always beneficial, and there is no preference of bias over variance or vice versa as long as the sum of the two is minimal.
-In this paper we aim to understand whether these observations also hold in a competitive environment.
+In practice, there are various ways to control the bias and variance of an algorithm.
+For example, one could allow the algorithm to consider more complex functions to map data onto predictions, such as deeper decision trees or regressions with higher degree functions, which result in lower bias but higher variance.
+Alternatively, a technique called regularization---intuitively, penalizing predictions that are less smooth---is often used to decrease variance at the expense of higher bias.
+Finally, increasing the amount of training data decreases variance.
+Algorithms that predict well are ones that control the tradeoff between bias and variance so as to minimize the total error, regardless of its source.

-Our main results indicate that they do not.
-First, we show that in general lowering bias or variance alone can be harmful.
-Second, we prove that, under some natural conditions, decreasing bias is always beneficial.
-Finally, we consider a tradeoff between bias and variance and show that, holding total error fixed, players strictly prefer to decrease bias at the cost of higher variance.
-One practical implication of these results is that, in competitive environments, there is an added benefit to more complex algorithms and added cost to regularization.
-In addition, there are scenarios in which obtaining larger datasets may be a strategically harmful decision.
+In this paper we aim to understand how competition affects the optimal way to trade off bias and variance.
+We show that, holding total error fixed, absent competition there is no preference for variance versus bias.
+In contrast, in competitive environments it is better to reduce bias at the expense of variance, even when this leads to higher total error.
+This result holds up under several natural theoretical models of predictive error and in an empirical study.
+Consequently, training an algorithm in isolation to minimize error does not lead to optimal parameter settings for algorithms in competitive environments.
+An implication of these results is that, in competitive environments, there is an added benefit to algorithms that consider more complex functions and an added cost to regularization.